newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/register-for-taxes.md

 * Information on if and when you expect to report and collect sales tax
 * Owner information
 * Mail to address and business location(s)
-* Other taxes you may collect (i.e. motor fuels and cigarette/tobacco taxes), a list will be provided
+* Other taxes you may collect (e.g., motor fuels and cigarette/tobacco taxes), a list will be provided

 - - -

 ### Next Steps

 1. [Register for State Taxes](https://www.njportal.com/DOR/BusinessRegistration)
-2. **Save your New Jersey Tax ID (xxx-xxx-xxx/xxx)**
+2. Save your New Jersey Tax ID (xxx-xxx-xxx/xxx)

 ${taxInputComponent}